Author: Dr. Jean-Paul Rodrigue

 One reason for the success of engineers and economists in transport studies and applications is that their training has been rigorous in applying mathematics and multivariate statistics.
 They have demonstrated the ability to provide precise answers to the questions that decision-makers have required – what to build, at what cost, and with what cost effects.
 This underlines a dominant perspective in the transport industry: it is of little value unless a process can be quantified, particularly from a cost-benefit perspective.
 Transport geography provides quantitative skills in modeling, graph theory, and multivariate statistics.
 However, newer techniques provide geographers with opportunities to contribute to transport studies.
 Geographic Information Systems for Transportation (GIS-T) has become essential to transport geography education and research.
 The multi-scalar, multivariate nature of the transport industry makes GIS-T an invaluable tool that raises the profile of transport geography in the transportation industry.

 One of the key challenges in transport studies is data availability.
 Frequently, census and survey data are inadequate or unavailable in the required form.
 However, the online availability of large datasets is increasing, offering a richer array of information to analyze transport issues in a wide variety of modes and geographies.
-New opportunities also arise from what came to be known as “big data“, where a large amount of digital information is made available at a low cost through mobile devices, sensors, remote sensing, and RFID.
+New opportunities also arise from what came to be known as “big data“, where a large amount of digital information is made available at a low cost through mobile devices, sensors, remote sensing, and Radio Frequency Identification (RFID).
 Mobility can now be observed at an unprecedented scale and level of detail, where passengers, vehicles, and cargo can be tracked.

 Knowledge of survey techniques and their limitations is also important to the transport geography toolkit.
 Irrespective of the appeal of information technologies, many of the traditional tools and approaches are still relevant.
 They allow addressing problems that other disciplines frequently overlook because of the lack of data or the inability to represent this data spatially.
 Questionnaires and interviews represent a vital source of information in many situations.
 Content analysis is instrumental in providing quantified data from non-quantified sources, a process that recent advances in artificial intelligence have greatly facilitated.
 By scanning the contents of massive quantities of text documents, algorithms have the capability to extract meaning and relations between concepts, a benefit that is becoming apparent.
 At the same time, fieldwork offers the opportunity to understand the particularities of the local conditions that cannot be obtained otherwise.
 Data, methods, and models are not palliative to common sense, which remains a constant challenge when the approach focuses more on the tools than the reality in which transportation is evolving.
-The following chapters will focus on the numerous dimensions of this reality, beginning with the relationship between transportation and the physical environment.
+The following sections will focus on the numerous dimensions of this reality, beginning with the relationship between transportation and the physical environment.

 - 1.2 – Transportation and The Physical Environment